For your information, we have provided some answers to questions that have been sent in over the years.

 Q: We have an event tomorrow and want to invite you to cover it.
 If you can’t make it, can we send you a recap?

-A: For coverage of an event to be considered, an invitation must be received at least a week prior to the event.
+A: For coverage of an event to be considered, an invitation must be received at least two weeks prior to the event.